cogumbreiro/habanero-coq/README.md

 To setup the requirements of this software do:
 ```
-source dev.sh # to install dependencies and setup the environment
+source configure.sh # to install dependencies and setup the environment
 ```

 # Setting up CoqIDE in MacOS X